Prof. Kim Recognized as Asia’s Number 1 Most Cited Scientist (10/2023)

 Sai Wang, a Ph.D. candidate in the Department of Media and Communication at City University of Hong Kong, has successfully defended her dissertation entitled “Cross-cutting Exposure in Online News Comments: How Group Identification and Uncivil Discourse Affect Deliberative Outcomes.”
-She will soon join Chinese University of Hong Kong as a postdoctoral researcher.
+She will soon join Hong Kong Baptist University as a research assistant professor.

 Another exciting news is that Sai has received the 2021 Top Student Paper Award from the Communication and Technology Division of the International Communication Association for her paper entitled “Man vs. Machine: The Impact of Algorithmic Comment Moderation on News Perceptions.”
 The final version of this paper has been published in Digital Journalism.

-Dr. Ki Joon Kim has been awarded an early promotion to an Associate Professor with substantiation effective from 1 July 2021, becoming the first and only faculty member ever awarded early promotion with tenure in the Department of Media and Communication at City University of Hong Kong.
+Prof. Ki Joon Kim has been awarded an early promotion to an Associate Professor with substantiation effective from 1 July 2021, becoming the first and only faculty member ever awarded early promotion with tenure in the Department of Media and Communication at City University of Hong Kong.
+It was also the only early promotion in entire University in 2021.
 The promotion was unanimously recommended by the internal staffing committee and external reviewers, in recognition of his distinct contributions to academia and the University.

-A recent study conducted by a Stanford University research team recognized Dr. Ki Joon Kim as one of the world’s top 1% most-cited scientists.
-In the field of human factors, Dr. Kim ranked 104 among 13,251 scientists (with at least five published papers) identified by the 2019 SCOPUS database.
+A recent study conducted by a Stanford University research team recognized Prof. Ki Joon Kim as one of the world’s top 1% most-cited scientists.
+In the field of human factors, Prof. Kim ranked 104 among 13,251 scientists (with at least five published papers) identified by the 2019 Scopus database.
 The ranking was prepared according to a subject-wise analysis using a composite indicator that included various citation metrics such as total citations, h-index, and hm-index.